-How To Check Linux Logs And Where They Exists
+How To Check Linux Logs And Where They Exist

-Here, i will show you all the logs files and their location.
+You can also create a custom log file location for your applications and just define a location.
+Here, I will show you all the logs files and their location.
 So let’s start it.

-/var/log/daemon.log: it tracks services running in the background that performance some task but has no graphical output.
+/var/log/daemon.log: It tracks services running in the background that performs some task but has no graphical output.